abey79/vpype/docs/cookbook.rst

 It is typically useful to optimize the input SVG during the conversion.
 The following example is typical of real-world use::

-  $ vpype read input.svg linesimplify reloop linemerge linesort write --device hp7475a --page-format a4 output.hpgl
+  $ vpype read input.svg linesimplify reloop linemerge linesort write --device hp7475a --page-size a4 output.hpgl

 Defining a default HPGL plotter device